wp-plugins/loginradius-for-wordpress/readme.txt

 * Compatible with Buddypress and bbPress
 * Highly reliable as it runs on Cloud Computing with failover server support
 * 24/7 community support, rich knowledge base, and active discussion forum
-* Available in 8 languages - English, French, Spanish, Russian, Italian, Chinese, Japanese and German
+* Available in 9 languages - English, French, Spanish, Russian, Italian, Chinese, Japanese, Portuguese and German

 = VIP Features (Paid) =
 * Multisite support enabled for domain-based and directory based